415 Victoria Building

 My research is focused on adherence to chronic disorder regimens, with a particular focus on adherence to physical activity regimen.
 I have conducted observational and intervention studies with colleagues from across several disciplines that have focused on type 2 diabetes, hypertension, Raynaud`s disease, fibromyalgia syndrome, rheumatoid arthritis, and osteoarthritis.
 I recently tested a self-efficacy based intervention to improve physical activity in older adults who have osteoarthritis of the knee and comorbid hypertension.
 Technologies used in this study included an e-diary on smartphones for outcome assessments and self-monitoring during intervention, electronic ActiGraph accelerometer, electronic hand-held dynamometer, and electronic digital pedometer.

 I am the Coordinator of the Certificate and Minor in Nursing Research.
-I teach NUR 2007 Research for Evidence-Based Practice 2 and NUR 2800/2801 Coordinating Clinical Trials/Practicum.
+I teach NUR 2000 Research for Evidence-Based Practice 1, NUR 2007 Research for Evidence-Based Practice 2, NUR 2800/2801 Coordinating Clinical Trials/Practicum, and NUR 3031 Methodologies for DNP Projects.
 I serve on dissertation, DNP project, and BSN thesis committees as a chair or member.
-I serve as a preceptor for NUR 2002 Research Practicum and research practicum courses associated with Grant Writing (NUR 3050), Developing a Program of Research (NUR 3051), and Manuscript Development (NUR 3052).
+I serve as a preceptor for NUR 2002 Research Practicum.

-At the national level, I am member of the Association of Rheumatology Health Professionals (ARHP), a division of the American College of Rheumatology (ACR), and serve as the President of the ARHP; member of the ARHP Executive Committee, ARHP Membership and Nominations Committee, ACR Board of Directors, and ACR Executive Committee; and invited guest to the ACR Nominations and Appointments Committee and Rheumatology Research Foundation.
+At the national level, I am a member of the Association of Rheumatology Health Professionals (ARHP), a division of the American College of Rheumatology (ACR), and serve as the Immediate Past President of the ARHP; member of the ARHP Executive Committee; Chair of the ARHP Membership and Nominations Committee; and member of the ACR Nominations and Appointments Committee.
 At the school level, I am a member of the Academic Integrity Committee, School of Nursing Honors Committee, and several graduate level curriculum task forces, and I serve as Chair of the DNP Methodologies Task Force.